chrispinusjacob/Quack-the-Code---QAutoRacer/README.md

 - Crash sound
 - Score milestone sound

-Note: Sound files need to be placed in the `assets` directory.
-If sound files are missing, the game will run without sound.

 ## Development Process

-This game was created with the assistance of Amazon Q Developer, demonstrating how AI can help in game development.
+This game was created as part of the "That's Entertainment!" challenge.
 The development process included:

 1. Setting up the basic game structure and pseudo-3D rendering
 2. Implementing car physics and controls